xxanonx/SpecialBool/README.md

 bit 4: true when variable has changed states. (bit 2 and 3 in an OR)

-bit 5-7: Auxilary bits that can be written to with .auxW() and read with .auxR()
+bit 5-7: Auxilary bits that can be address with "instance of SpecialBool".special